baudneo/cync-lan/README.md

 # Firewall
 Once the devices are local, they must be able to initiate a connection to the `cync-lan` server.
-If you block them from internet, don't forget to allow them to connect to the `cync-lan` server.
+If you block them from the internet, don't forget to allow them to connect to the `cync-lan` server.

 ## OPNsense Example